-- 4. Engine, Propeller and Fuel System: The engine shall have a maximum size in displacement of .2135 cubic inches.
+4. Engine, Propeller and Fuel System

+The engine shall have a maximum size in displacement of .2135 cubic inches.
 An open exhaust or minipipe type exhaust system only.
 A minipipe cannot be longer than six inches from the centerline of the engine bore to the end of pipe.
 The inside diameter of the pipe shall be of constant size.
 Any fuel system is acceptable and the use of a shutoff is encouraged.
-Only standard two bladed propellers are acceptable either wood or composite. - 5.
-Flying Lines: Only two wire type control systems are acceptable.
+Only standard two bladed propellers are acceptable either wood or composite.

+5. Flying Lines

+Only two wire type control systems are acceptable.
 Minimum two wire sizes shall be (2) .018" x 60'-0".
+The model and control system shall be subjected to a 36g pull test.

+6. Fuel

-The minimum wing tip separation of the lines shall be .20".
-The model and control system shall be subjected to a 36g pull test. - 6.
-Fuel: Fuel shall be of standard composition containing 10% nitromethane, 20% lubricants, and 70% methanol.
-The fuel will be supplied by contest management. - 7.
-Distance of Timed Course: The model will be times from the instant the model is released from takeoff for 14 laps (1 mile).
+Fuel shall be of standard composition containing 10% nitromethane, 20% lubricants, and 70% methanol.
+The fuel will be supplied by contest management.

+7. Distance of Timed Course

+The model will be times from the instant the model is released from takeoff for 14 laps (1 mile).
 The flier will be allowed 11⁄2 full laps to get model airborne before entering the pylon.
 Any attempt to whip the model more than is necessary to get airborne during the first lap shall constitute a foul and the flight will be disqualified.

-.21 SPORT SPEED For event 307.
+1. Applicability

-1. Applicability: All pertinent AMA regulations (see sections titled Sanctioned Competition and General), the General Control Line rules and the

-CL Speed rules shall apply, except as specified below.
+All pertinent AMA regulations (see sections titled Sanctioned Competition and General), the General Control Line rules and the CL Speed rules shall apply, except as specified below.

+2. Engine Restrictions

-2. Engine Restrictions: Any engine from .198 to .2135 cubic inch displacement may be used.
+Any engine from .198 to .2135 cubic inch displacement may be used.
 Open exhaust of a minipipe may be used.
 The minipipe cannot be longer that six (6) inches from center line of engine bore to end of pipe.
 The inside diameter of the pipe shall be of constant size.

-3. Model Design and Construction:
+3. Model Design and Construction

-- 3.1: Models are to be of standard configuration.
-No asymmetrical designs allowed. - 3.2: There may be no more than one (1) inch differential between the lengths of the left and right wing.
-This dimension shall be measured from the wing tip to the center line of the fuselage. - 3.3: The minimum distance between the leadouts at the wing tip shall be no less than .200 inches. - 3.4: The model can be designed with or without the use of a metal speed pan.
-Profile fuselage models are permitted. - 4.
-Propellers: Only standard two-blade propellers are permitted.
-No single-blade propellers will be allowed. - 5.
-Size, Construction, and Length of Control Lines: Size and length as per chart.
+Models are to be of standard configuration.
+No asymmetrical designs allowed.

+There may be no more than one (1) inch differential between the lengths of the left and right wing.
+This dimension shall be measured from the wing tip to the center line of the fuselage.

+The minimum distance between the leadouts at the wing tip shall be no less than .200 inches.

+The model can be designed with or without the use of a metal speed pan.
+Profile fuselage models are permitted.

+4. Propellers

+Only standard two-blade propellers are permitted.
+No single-blade propellers will be allowed.

+5. Size, Construction, and Length of Control Lines

+Size and length as per chart.
 Lines shall be constructed as described in the General Control Line section.
 Lines of braided or multistrand construction will not be allowed.
 No single line control systems are allowed.
+A 40G pull test is required.

+6. Flight Timing

-A 40G pull test is required. - 6.
-Flight Timing: The model shall be timed for seven (7) laps (1/2 mile) after two (2) complete laps are flown in the pylon. - 7: Flight elevation shall be as per paragraph 8 page 11 "Formula 40". - 8: Flight scoring shall be as per section 12.5 "21 Proto speed and Formula 40". - 9: Records.
+The model shall be timed for seven (7) laps (1/2 mile) after two (2) complete laps are flown in the pylon.

+Flight elevation shall be as per paragraph 8 page 11 "Formula 40."

+Flight scoring shall be as per section 12.5 "21 Proto speed and Formula 40."

+9. Records

 Requirements are the same as those listed in the Records paragraph of the CL Speed section.

-FORMULA .40 SPEED For events 308.
+FORMULA .40 SPEED FOR EVENT 308